LetChefCook/somnia-proj/README.md

-# Somnia - AI Bedtime Stories dApp
+# InSomnia - AI Bedtime Stories dApp

-A beautiful dark-themed one-page dApp that generates personalized bedtime stories using AI and Web3 technology.
+A beautiful dApp that generates personalized bedtime stories using AI and Web3 technology powered by Somnia

 ## Features